Tolstoy House: History

-Land and Owners
+Land and owners

-The data on this land goes back to the first quarter of the XIX century when it was owned by merchant's wife Nikulina.
+The data on this land goes back to the first quarter of the 19th century when it was owned by merchant's wife Nikulina.
 Her estate included four houses, sheds and barns, ice storage room, stables, orchards and vegetable garden.
 In 1860 the estate was bought out by Mariya Fyodorovna Ruadze; she ordered the house to be rebuilt in stone and connected to the outhouse wing.
 The reconstruction turned out to be so expensive that she had to borrow more than 190,000 roubles.
 In 1868 the estate was put up for auction and bought by Salomeya Akimova who in 1870 sold it to Gustav Frank.
-In 1889 countess Ekaterina Ignatyeva purchased the land and finally in the early XX century it was sold to Major-General Count Mikhail Pavlovich Tolstoy.
+In 1889 countess Ekaterina Ignatyeva purchased the land and finally in the early 20th century it was sold to Major-General Count Mikhail Pavlovich Tolstoy.

 Mikhail Pavlovich was a nephew of the 1812 war hero P. A. Tolstoy.
 He also was a hero of several wars himself, for example, he fought in the Russo-Turkish War of 1877–1878, defended the Shipka Pass and was honoured with the Order of St. George.
 Tolstoy commissioned Fyodor Lidval to build a profitable house, the project was approved by the client in March 1910.

-Unfortunately, Mikhail Pavlovich didn't see his house finished because he died in 1913 in Nice.
+Mikhail Pavlovich didn't see his house finished because he died in 1913 in Nice.
 The estate was inherited by his widow Olga Alexandrovna, née Vasilchikova.